outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

         Set disk controller for VM.
 Don't use SATA related controller for *WindowsXP*.
     5. $ VBoxManage storageattach WinXP --storagectl "IDE Controller" --port 0 --device 0 --type hdd --medium "/media/Misc/VMs/WinXP/WinXP.vdi"

         *WinXP.vdi* is copied from some guy in QQ group.
-So I don't need a installation ISO to install VM from cratch.
-For ISO from cratch, refer those references listed.
+So I don't need a installation ISO to install VM from scratch.
+For ISO from scratch, refer those references listed.
     6. $ VBoxManage storageattach WinXP --storagectl "IDE Controller" --port 1 --device 0 --type dvddrive --medium /usr/share/virtualbox/VBoxGuestAdditions.iso

-        *VBoxGuestAddiontions.iso* support file sharing etc between *host* and *guest*.
+        *VBoxGuestAddiontions.iso* support file sharing, mouse switch etc between *host* and *guest*.
 We will install this tool after entering *Windows XP 32-bit* VM.

         Up to now, the VM is created!
 But *VirtualBox* does not have QT GUI.
 We need RDP client, i.e. FreeRDP.
 7. \# emerge -av net-misc/freerdp
 8. Magic

     ```bash
-    \$ VBoxHeadless --startvm WinXP --vrdeproperty "TCP/Ports=5001"
+    $ VBoxHeadless --startvm WinXP --vrdeproperty "TCP/Ports=5001"
     ```
     *VBoxHeadless* is a tool the launch VM as a server mode instead of traditional GUI mode.
-If you guy a VPS, say from Linode, you probably control VPS VM through similiar tool.
+If you guy a VPS, say from Linode, your VPS VM mostly runs as a similar mode (maybe through web protocol for your control in brower).

     The RDP TCP port is set to *5001*.
 If not set, the default is *3389*.

     Now the VM is started, but not showing up!
 We need to use FreeRDP to get X.
-9. $ xfreerdp +clipboard /v:127.0.0.1:5001
+9. $ xfreerdp +clipboard /w:1024 /h:576 /v:127.0.0.1:5001

     Attention: the server IP is the IP address of *host*, NOT IP of *guest*.
 Since I connect to VM locally, so it *127.0.0.1*.

     *xfreerdp* can add many parameters except *clipboard*, like window size, audio, video etc.

     Now get into *Windows XP 32-bit*.
-The very first thing is to install "VBoxGuestAdditions*.
-Open file explorer, click on the DVD device and find the installer there *xfreerdp +clipboard /v:127.0.0.1:5001
+The very first thing is to install *VBoxGuestAdditions*.
+Open file explorer, installer is located in partition *(D:) VirtualBox Guest Additions*.
 10. $ VBoxManage controlvm WinXP savestate/acpipowerbutton/poweroff/pause

     *pause*: temporarily puts a virtual machine on hold, without changing its state for good.
 The VM window will be painted in gray to indicate that the VM is currently paused.